KedalionDaimon/DEC-PDP-8-on-Arduino/README.md

 Consider this a quick-and-dirty and highly experimental port - no warranties of its functionality of any kind are given.

+You should be able to run any other software, provided it runs on 4K and you get a memory dump of jcw's system, and adjust the starting address accordingly.

 Nino Ivanov, 21st May 2020.